Medical expert of the article

 Symptoms of tuberculous hepatitis

-In modern conditions, tuberculosis of abdominal organs in children is observed against the background of general symptoms associated with intoxication.
+In modern conditions, tuberculosis of the abdominal organs in children is observed against the background of general symptoms associated with intoxication.

-Liver involvement with extrahepatic tuberculosis
+Liver damage in extrahepatic tuberculosis

 Where does it hurt?